syncfusion-content/maui-docs/MAUI/Themes/Themes.md

 #### Theme resource dictionary

 This resource dictionary includes keys and their corresponding color codes for all Syncfusion controls.
-Additionally, it contains the `SfVisualTheme` property where we can declare the following two theme color values:
+Additionally, it contains the `VisualTheme` property where we can declare the following two theme color values:

 1. MaterialLight
 2. MaterialDark